the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit01/project/_index.md

 ## [4] Success Claims

-Successful computer scientists should be able to make the following claims:
+💯 **Successful computer scientists should be able to make the following claims:**
 - Iterative Development
     - I can consistently track my progress with notes, comments, and commit messages.
     - I can consistently save and track the development of my project by committing to Github.